 On November 15th, 2021, President Joseph R. Biden signed the $1.2 trillion Bipartisan Infrastructure Law (BIL), a once-in-a-generation investment in our nation’s infrastructure and competitiveness.
-Funding from the BIL is expansive in its reach, addressing transportation, energy and power infrastructure, access to broadband internet, water infrastructure, and more which will be distributed through formula based grants to states and through competitive funding for new and existing programs.
-So far, more than $80 billion has been allocated to states for roads and highways, bridges, ports, airports and water systems.
-Additional programs are being rolled out for high-speed internet, electric vehicle chargers and energy grid upgrades.
+Funding from the BIL is expansive in its reach, addressing transportation, energy and power infrastructure, access to broadband internet, water infrastructure, and more which is being distributed through formula based grants to states and through competitive funding for new and existing programs.
 The BIL is also critically important because of the high-wage jobs these projects require.
 However, women and people of color still find barriers in entering these sectors’ workforce.
 Without targeted efforts to ensure equity and inclusion, those who have been historically excluded may still find challenges to benefiting from these career opportunities.
 The BIL creates a unique opportunity to address the many barriers women and other underrepresented groups face in accessing and advancing in these careers.
+To do so, Chicago Women in Trades launched the Tradeswomen Building Infrastructure Initiative to accelerate state and local efforts to increase women’s inclusion and equity in construction-trades jobs on these projects.

-As state and federal agencies are gearing up to break ground on major projects funded by the BIL, tradeswomen’s organizations across the country have joined together, with support from the Women’s Bureau of the U.S. Department of Labor and the Kellogg Foundation, to accelerate state and local efforts to increase women’s inclusion and equity in construction-trades jobs on these projects.
-Led by Chicago Women in Trades, the Women Building Infrastructure Initiative will bring together the leaders from the federal government who are administering funds from the BIL, including the Departments of Transportation, Commerce, and Energy, with tradeswomen led local or state based teams of key partners from industry and public agencies.
-Teams will include public agencies that will let contracts for the infrastructure projects, unions, contractors, apprenticeship programs, community-based and workforce development organizations, and other interested stakeholders who will work together to create equity plans for infrastructure projects in their regions.
+The Initiative, with support from the Women’s Bureau of the U.S. Department of Labor and the Kellogg Foundation, brings together tradeswomen’s organizations from across the country with the leaders from the federal government who are administering funds from the BIL, including the Departments of Transportation, Commerce, and Energy.
+Tradeswomen organization led teams are convening key partners from industry and public agencies in their local and state areas to create equity plans for infrastructure projects in their regions.
+Teams include public agencies letting contracts for the infrastructure projects, unions, contractors, apprenticeship programs, community-based and workforce development organizations, and other interested stakeholders.

 Equity and Inclusion for Infrastructure Projects (Framework for Infrastructure Workforce Equity).